List of Advanced Persistent Threat Groups. The hackers behind some of the most successful and well-known cyber attacks in the world

 Buckeye, Gothic Panda, and UPS Team are other names for APT3.

 APT16 is a Chinese hacking group that focuses on political issues with Japan and Taiwan.
 The group uses spear phishing emails and is associated with IRONHALO, ELMER malware.

-APT28, also known as the Tsar team, collects intelligence on defense and geopolitical issues.
+APT28, also known as the Tsar team or Fancy Bear, collects intelligence on defense and geopolitical issues.
 They focus on geopolitical issues in Georgia, eastern European, North Atlantic Treaty Organization (NATO), and other European security organizations.
 Tsar team is believed to be funded by the Russian government.
 They use SOURFACE downloader, EVILTOSS backdoor, and CHOPSTICK.

 APT29 is associated with the Russian government and considered one of the most sophisticated hacking groups.
 APT29 uses social media sites such as Twitter or GitHub, as well as cloud storage services to communicate.
 Traffic closely mimics legitimate web traffic making it difficult to discover network infiltration.

 APT32 is a Vietnamese hacking group.
 APT32, also known as OceanLotus Group, targets companies trying to invest in Vietnam.
 The group uses social engineering attacks and spear phishing emails as attack vectors.
 APT32 is associated with SOUNDBITE, WINDSHIELD, PHOREAL, BEACON, and KOMPROGO.

 APT33 is an Iranian hacking group that targets aerospace, aviation, and petrochemical industries.
 The group uses spear phishing emails and is associated with SHAPESHIFT, DROPSHOT, TURNEDUP, NANOCORE, NETWIRE, ALFA Shell attack vectors.